Nicotine Pouch Strength Chart: 776 Cans Mapped by mg

 Light

-4–6 mg 107 cans (15%)Gentle nicotine satisfaction with mild tingling.
-A good starting point for smokers switching from light cigarettes (1–5/day).
+4-6 mg 120 cans (15%)Gentle nicotine satisfaction with mild tingling.
+A cautious starting range for adults who are new to pouches.

 Regular